ipilcher/rhsummit/guide.md

             404 MB used, 269 GB / 269 GB avail
                  704 active+clean
 ```

+> **NOTE:** The clock skew and "too many PGs per OSD" warnings are expected.
+> Let an instructor know if you see any other warnings or errors.)

 A number of items have been pre-created in the **overcloud**.